Home Pest Library Ants Fire Ants

 When fire ants show up, the instinct is to attack the visible mound with something from the garage or a tip from a social media video.
 Most of these approaches do more harm than good.
 Here is what to know before you reach for the boiling water.

-• Pouring boiling water directly on the mound.
-Effective only on the upper inches of the colony.
+Boiling water reaches only the upper inches of the colony.
 The queen sits much deeper and walks away.
+Gasoline is dangerous, contaminates soil, does not reliably reach the queen, and is illegal under Texas pesticide use law.

-• Grits, coffee grounds, vinegar, cornmeal, or club soda.
-Popular social media remedies with no entomological basis.
-Fire ants do not die from eating grits and do not drown in club soda.
+Popular internet remedies with no entomological basis.
+Fire ants do not die from eating grits, and they are not harmed by vinegar or club soda.
+These approaches waste time when a growing colony needs real intervention.

-• Spot-treating one visible mound and leaving the rest.
 In a multi-queen colony, one mound is connected underground to several others.
-Treating one notifies the rest.
+Treating one alerts the rest.
+The colony relocates workers before you find the next mound, making follow-up treatment harder.

 Operational Questions

 Modern professional fire ant baits use active ingredients at very low concentrations specifically because they are designed to be carried by foraging workers, not consumed in bulk.
-Granular baits broadcast across a yard pose minimal risk to pets and children once dry.
+Broadcast bait applied across a yard poses minimal risk to pets and children once dry.
 We recommend keeping pets and children off treated areas for the application period (typically 2 to 4 hours), after which the bait is below the surface and being carried back to the colony.
 We never use treatments that pose a higher exposure risk than what is required to reach the queen.

 Yes.
 Dogs face three distinct risks.
 First, a dog that disturbs a mound can be swarmed and receive dozens of stings in seconds, with the ears, paws, and belly most often affected.
 Second, senior dogs and small breeds can develop systemic allergic reactions similar to humans, and signs include sudden vomiting, weakness, facial swelling, or collapse within an hour of exposure.
 Third, dogs sometimes eat foraging workers off the ground; this rarely causes serious harm but can produce mouth irritation and drooling.
 If your dog is swarmed or shows symptoms of systemic reaction after a known sting event, contact your veterinarian or an emergency veterinary clinic immediately.
 Yards with active mounds should be blocked off from regular dog traffic until treated.

-Spring is the highest-leverage moment.
+Spring is when treatment does the most work.
 Mating flights happen after the first warm rains in March, which is when new colonies establish.
 A bait broadcast in March and April catches both established overwintering colonies and the new queens trying to start.
 Property owners who start treatment in spring typically need fewer total visits across the year than property owners who start in summer.

 Yes, but with reduced effectiveness.
 Fire ant foraging slows below 60 F and effectively stops below 50 F. Bait broadcast in cold weather sits unused and can degrade before workers retrieve it.
 The optimal treatment windows in Collin County are March through May and again in September through October, when soil temperatures consistently exceed 70 F and workers are actively foraging.
 If you find mounds in winter, mark them and treat in early March when soil temperatures rise.